mw66/jdiutil/README.md

 Each of these mixins can be used **individually** or together in any combination:

 * string interpolation for easy debug print: `_S` with var name; `_s` without var name
-* `ToString` will generate string with class fields content, instead of just plain pointer.
+* `GenerateToString` will generate string with class fields content, instead of just plain pointer.
 * `ReadOnly`, `ReadWrite` declare fields without boilerplate code
 * `Singleton`, Low-Lock Singleton Pattern <https://wiki.dlang.org/Low-Lock_Singleton_Pattern>
 * `DeclImmutableString`: declare immutable string without boilerplate code